KNM ER 3883

-KNM ER 3883 is the catalogue number of a fossilized skull (nearly complete cranium) of the species Homo ergaster (alternatively referred to as African Homo erectus).
+KNM ER 3883 is the catalogue number of a fossilized skull (Partial cranium) of the species Homo ergaster (alternatively referred to as African Homo erectus).
 The fossil was discovered by Richard Leakey in 1976 in Koobi Fora, east of Lake Turkana (formerly lake Rudolf), Kenya.

 Observations

-Most of the facial skeleton of the fossil is missing.
-Only the Neurocranium is in a fairly complete state.
-Researchers have calculated that the fossil is about 1.6 million years old and likely represents a male.
-KNM ER 3883 is a more robust and a little larger than KNM ER 3733.
-The cranium is long and low and it has postorbital construction.
+KNM-ER 3883 is a significant fossil specimen of early African Homo erectus, dating to approximately 1.5–1.6 million years ago.
+This cranium, discovered in Kenya, has an endocranial volume exceeding 800 cc, which is substantially larger than earlier Homo species and suggests a notable increase in brain size.
+The cranium is long and low and it has postorbital constriction.
 It has a large face and zygomatic bone.
 It shows a cranial capacity greater than any previous hominid capacity which is estimated at 804 ml.